remix-run/remix/README.md

 ## Goals

-The goals of this project are:

 - Provide a JavaScript-y multipart parser that runs anywhere JavaScript runs
 - Support the entire spectrum of `multipart/*` message types
-- Be fast enough to get the job done quickly while using as little memory as possible
+- Stream everything and buffer as little as possible

 ## Installation